linode/docs/docs/applications/containers/beginners-guide-to-lxd/index.md

 1. Complete the [Getting Started](/docs/getting-started/) guide.
 Select a Linode with at least 2GB of RAM memory, such as the Linode 2GB.
 Specify the Ubuntu 19.04 distribution.
 You may specify a different Linux distribution, as long as there is support for **snap packages (snapd)**; see the [More Information](#more-information) for more details.

-2. This guide will use `sudo` wherever necessary.
+2. This guide uses `sudo` wherever necessary.
 Follow the [Securing Your Server](/docs/security/securing-your-server/) guide to create a limited (non-root) user account, harden SSH access, and remove unnecessary network services.

 3. Update your system: